KYD-42/KYD-42/README.md

 # 🤖 About Me

-Hi there!
-I'm Filipe, a frontend developer with a passion for crafting engaging, user-centric and overall good looking web experiences.
-I have a decade of experience as a creative designer, and that background continues to inform my approach to web development.
-I believe that intuitive interfaces, clean code, and visually appealing results are essential for creating products that users truly enjoy.
+Hi, I'm Filipe Santiago, a <b>Creative Developer</b> passionate about <b>UX UI design</b> and <b>Front-end Development</b>.
+I aim to design & develop user-centric and overall good looking web experiences.
+Building on my <b>8+ years</b> of experience as a <b>Creative Designer</b>, I've recently transitioned into <b>Web Development</b>, with focus on <b>Front-end technologies</b>.

+My background in design allows me to seamlessly translate design concepts into functional & visually awesome web applications.
+I thrive in collaborative environments, using my strong communication skills to ensure a smooth transition from design to development.

-I'm constantly exploring new technologies and approaches to bring those ideals to life in the digital world, seeking out that perfect balance of form and function.
-Feel free to check out my projects here on GitHub – I'm always eager to collaborate, learn from others, and share my knowledge.
-Let's create something awesome together! 🕹️
+I'm constantly expanding my skillset, exploring new technologies, languages & design trends to bring my concepts to life in the digital world.
+I believe that a perfect balance between form and function is the key to creating web products that thrive.

+Feel free to check out my projects, I'm always eager to connect, learn from others & collaborate on building something awesome together!

 <br>